The Aboriginal Fund for Species at Risk

 - The recovery of SAR and threats to SAR included as part of an international agreement.

-- The consideration of Aboriginal Traditional Knowledge (ATK) for application in SARA processes.
+- The consideration of Aboriginal Traditional Knowledge (ATK) for application in SARA processes, including species assessment and the planning and implementation of recovery documents.

 In order to be eligible, proposed projects must contribute to one or more of the following expected results of the AFSAR SAR Stream:

-- Strengthen capacity in Aboriginal communities for SARA implementation.
+- Strengthen capacity in Indigenous communities for SARA implementation.

 - Mitigate threats to SAR, be they individuals or populations.

-- Document and conserve ATK and Traditional Ecological Knowledge (TEK) on SAR and, where appropriate, help ensure their use in the development of recovery objectives.
+- Document and conserve ATK and Traditional Ecological Knowledge (TEK) on SAR and, where appropriate, help with their use in the development of recovery objectives.

 AFSAR Prevention Stream National Priorities and Expected Results